 - The following statement about disability services (recommended 16 point font):

 The University strives to make all learning experiences as accessible as possible.
+In light of the current pandemic, students seeking to request COVID-related accommodations may do so through the university's request process, managed by Student Life Disability Services.
 If you anticipate or experience academic barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately so that we can privately discuss options.
 To establish reasonable accommodations, I may request that you register with Student Life Disability Services.
 After registration, make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
-SLDS contact information: firstname.lastname@example.org; 614-292-3307; slds.osu.edu; 098 Baker Hall, 113 W. 12th Avenue.
+SLDS contact information: email@example.com; 614-292-3307; slds.osu.edu; 098 Baker Hall, 113 W. 12th Avenue.

 - The university recommends including the following mental health statement:

 As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
 These mental health concerns or stressful events may lead to diminished academic performance or reduce a student’s ability to participate in daily activities.
 The Ohio State University offers services to assist you with addressing these and other concerns you may be experiencing.
 If you or someone you know are suffering from any of the aforementioned conditions, you can learn more about the broad range of confidential mental health services available on campus via the Office of Student Life’s Counseling and Consultation Service (CCS) by visiting ccs.osu.edu or calling 614-292-5766.
 CCS is located on the 4th Floor of the Younkin Success Center and 10th Floor of Lincoln Tower.
-You can reach an on call counselor when CCS is closed at 614-292-5766 and 24 hour emergency help is also available through the 24/7 National Suicide Prevention Hotline at 1-800-273-TALK or at suicidepreventionlifeline.org.
+You can reach an on call counselor when CCS is closed at 614-292-5766 and 24 hour emergency help is also available 24/7 by dialing 988 to reach the Suicide and Crisis Lifeline.

 - If you wish to add language on sexual misconduct/relationship violence, the university recommends using the following: